|

 It's not about how beautiful or ugly you are.

-Or what clothes you wear, what shoes you have on, or what kind of music you listen to.
+Or what clothes you wear, what shoes you have on,

 It's not about if your hair is blonde, red, black, or brown